techno-cat/logue-user-osc-my-pulse/README.md

 My first oscillator for KORG minilogue-xd.
 This project was created based on `demos/waves` for my own understanding.

-# How to use
+# How to build
+1. Clone (or download) and setup [logue-sdk](https://github.com/korginc/logue-sdk).
+1. Clone (or download) this project.
-Change `PLATFORMDIR` of Makefile according to your environment.
+1. Change `PLATFORMDIR` of Makefile according to your environment.

 # LICENSE
 Copyright 2019 Tomoaki Itoh